A Framework for Ruling Out Quantum Speedups: Functions with symmetry

 We may assume $f$ is non-constant and that $k\leq n/2$ as the case for $k> n/2$ follows by symmetry.
 Furthermore, one may observe that for all functions $f$ on the $k$-slice, we have that $\certificate{f} \leq k$.
 This is due to the fact that for any $x\in \domain(f)$, every other input which agrees with the $k$ indices $i$ such that $x_i=1$ is either outside of the domain or $x$ itself.
-The deterministic algorithm proceeds as follows. \begin{algbox} Let $q$ denote the partial assignment which records all the bits queried so far.
-Start with the trivial assignment, $q=*^n$ and run the following subroutine $\balancedblocksensitivity(f)$-times. \begin{enumerate} \item Let $r\in[\balancedblocksensitivity(f)]$ be the current round and $c_r$ be a $\{1,*\}$-certificate which agrees with $q$.
-If no such $c_r$ exists, output $0$. \item Query $c_r$ and update $q$ accordingly.
-If our queries agree with $c_r$, output $1$. \item If $\abs{\mathrm{Support}(q)} \geq \frac{k}{3}$, query the remainder of $x$ and output $f(x)$. \end{enumerate}
+The deterministic algorithm proceeds as follows.